Happy Happy Joy Joy: The Ren and Stimpy Story

-Happy Happy Joy Joy: The Ren and Stimpy Story is an 2020 American documentary film, directed and produced by Ron Ciciero and Kimo Easterwood.
-The film examines the rise and decline of The Ren & Stimpy Show as well as the controversy surrounding its creator John Kricfalusi.
+Happy Happy Joy Joy: The Ren and Stimpy Story is a 2020 American documentary film, directed and produced by Ron Cicero and Kimo Easterwood.
+The film examines the history of Nickelodeon's The Ren & Stimpy Show, as well as the career of series creator John Kricfalusi.
+Its title was taken from a quote of Stimpy's.
 It had its world premiere at the Sundance Film Festival on January 24, 2020 and was released on April 16, 2022 on True Story.

-The documentary is dedicated to animator Chris Reccardi and producer Peter Wade, both of whom died during its production.
-Its title was taken from The Happy Happy Joy Joy Song, introduced in the 1992 episode Stimpy's Invention.
+The documentary is dedicated to animator Chris Reccardi and the documentary's producer Peter Wade, both of whom died during its production.
+The film received positive reviews from critics, who considered it to be a competent and informational documentary, but felt that it suffered greatly from an inability to properly address Kricfalusi's sexual abuse allegations stemming when the film was near-completion.